xrdocs/ncs5500/_tutorials/ncs5500-hw-module-profiles.md

 ![J-Jp-only-Global.png]({{site.baseurl}}/images/J-Jp-only-Global.png)

 This new load balancing algorthim is introduced in IOS XR 7.4.1 and currently applicable to only J and J+ based NCS 5500 PIDs.
 When this hw-module profile is enabled it allows ECMP and LAG hashing based on inner header (IPv4/IPv6) soon after PPPoE header for Layer 2  P2P and P2MP bridging cases.
 A unique FAT label is allocated for this load-balancing to happen.

-Unlike the other load-balancing profiles, the router needs to be reloaded to enable this mode.
+`NOTE: Unlike the other load-balancing profiles, the router needs to be reloaded to enable this mode`

 _External documentation_:
 - [https://www.cisco.com/c/en/us/td/docs/iosxr/ncs5500/interfaces/b-ncs5500-interfaces-cli-reference/b-ncs5500-interfaces-cli-reference_chapter_011.html#wp2176473466](https://www.cisco.com/c/en/us/td/docs/iosxr/ncs5500/interfaces/b-ncs5500-interfaces-cli-reference/b-ncs5500-interfaces-cli-reference_chapter_011.html#wp2176473466)